reichlab/operational-models/README.md

 - Create a subfolder for your model.
 This is called the `MODEL_DIR`.
 An example is `flu_ar2`.
 - Add a `README.md` and your executable files (e.g., .R and .py files) to that folder (do not use subfolders).
 - Generate `requirements.txt` and `renv.lock` files as documented below.
 - Build and run the image as documented below.
 You will likely want to create a .env file for running the image (see `--env-file` at https://docs.docker.com/reference/cli/docker/container/run/#env ).
+NB: Do not use double quotes around variable values - see [Handle quotes in --env-file values consistently with Linux/WSL2 "source"ing #3630](https://github.com/docker/cli/issues/3630).

 ## To build the image